drewm27/speakerrankings/portable/party.md

 share-description: "Check out the top recommended party size Bluetooth speakers.
 Huge sound, massive bass & long battery life, expertly ranked for serious audio power."
 ---

-This page ranks 43 party size powered Bluetooth speakers.
-Last updated on 02/09/2026.
-The party size powered Bluetooth speaker size is a good party size speaker.
-If you're looking at one of these, you have a very specific need for very deep bass or extreme loudness and can accept that the speaker may be very large and heavy.
-Most of these are a huge overkill for most applications and the Boombox size is better for most people.
-Most of these speakers are at least IPX4 unless noted.
-All speakers in this class need AC to charge.
-The best here will have bass extension similar to a 10” woofer tower speaker.
+This page ranks 43 party size Bluetooth speakers.
+If you're looking at one of these, you need very deep bass or extreme loudness and can accept a large, heavy speaker.
+Most are overkill for typical use, the Boombox size is better for most people.
+Most are at least IPX4 unless noted.
+All need AC to charge.
+The best here have bass extension similar to a 10" woofer tower speaker.

+These are designed more for deep bass than extreme loudness.
+If you're throwing parties for over 50 people, consider real PA speakers instead, see [loudest speakers](/portable/loudest-speakers/).

+To the average listener, speakers in the top 50% of this category will likely sound great.
+For the critical listener, aim for the top 20%.
+Don't hesitate to pick any of those if you have budget, feature, or aesthetic priorities, there are a lot of good speakers here.

 See the [Best Bluetooth Speakers For Sound Quality](/portable/best-sound-quality/) for the best speakers in all sizes or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference)

-To the average non-audiophile, generally speakers in the top 50% of this category will likely sound "good" to you.
-To the critical listener, generally speakers in the top 20% of this category will likely sound "good" to you.
-Don’t be afraid to pick one of those if you have budget, feature or aesthetic priorities.
-There’s a lot of good speakers out there.

-Keep in mind these are designed more for deep bass than extreme loudness and if you're throwing parties for over 50 people you may want to look at real PA speakers instead, see [this](/portable/loudest-speakers/).

 For longer runtime, check out a [power station](/portable-power-stations/).

-For running karaoke, check out [Karaoke Setups](/karaoke-setups/)
+For karaoke, check out [Karaoke Setups](/karaoke-setups/).

+Last updated: 02/09/2026

 **Use your browser's search feature to search for speakers on this page.**